Goggles!

 Macready resigned from the air service in 1926, but was recalled during WWII and flew with the 12th Air Force as a Colonel.
 Image, right, from the Los Angeles Times 9/24/1979.
 John Macready died September 16, 1979 at age 91 at Mariposa, CA.

-The following table summarizes Macready's many achievements.
+The following table summarizes Macready's many early achievements.

 Macready Achievements